justeattakeaway/pie/apps/pie-docs/src/components/checkbox/overview/code.md

 <PieCheckbox name="mycheckbox">Label</PieCheckbox>
 ```

-Further examples with and without a label:
+Examples with and without a label:

 ```jsx
 <!-- Native HTML -->